RSavage2/AndroidMessagesUI/README.md

 We were inspired by [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) library for iOS.
 In our plans to improve functionality to give Android developers wide opportunities to create fast and good-looking UI for chats in their applications.

-Please, contact us via github@stfalcon.com if you are using this library, just to let us know :)
-Thank you!

 ### License